agatti/adfmaker/README.md

 #### Comment

-Comments can be up to 80 characters long and if present must be convertible to a a valid [ISO-8859-1](https://en.wikipedia.org/wiki/ISO/IEC_8859-1) string.
+Comments can be up to 80 characters long and if present must be convertible to a valid [ISO-8859-1](https://en.wikipedia.org/wiki/ISO/IEC_8859-1) string.

 #### Protection bits